xunne899/tgc16-project-1/README.md

     When legend icon is opaque in color - the icon is click<br>
 ### Contact us<br>
   * User able to select the type of questions they want to enquire, type in email, comments, hear about us and rate experience.<br>
-    Error will display if no input ubon submission<br>
+    Error will display if no input upon submission<br>
     Upon submission a confirmation of user input details will show<br>

 ## 4. User Stories
 As a user i would like to know the various recycling points around singapore and website information to dispose my waste for recycling
+As a user i would like to know other websites that provides tips and information about recycling

 ### 4.1 Acceptance criteria
 Function of the  webpage allows user's to search for a specific area and able to view the details of the bin location by clicking on the bin icon.
+Project Webpage is able to enable users to link to other recycling or green environment webpage for more recycling information

 ## 5. Technologies Used
 * HTML
 * CSS
 * Javascript
-* axios - importing data from json file
+* Axios - importing data from json file
 * [LeafletJS](https://leafletjs.com/) map features
 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) aligning content, match its mobile responsiveness,carousel
 * [Flaticon](https://www.flaticon.com/) map icons and legend